-a.
-Identify, where applicable, the Lead Agency's procedures and policies to ensure that parents (especially parents receiving TANF program funds) do not have their employment, education, or job training unduly disrupted to comply with the state/territory's or designated local entity's requirements for the redetermination of eligibility.
-Check all that apply.
+a) Identify, where applicable, the Lead Agency's procedures and policies to ensure tha parents (especially parents receiving TANF program funds) do not have their employment, education, or job training unduly disrupted to comply with the state/territory's or designated local entity's requirements for the redetermination of eligibility.
+Check all that apply. ☑ i.
+Advance notice to parents of pending redetermination ☑ ii.

-• • ı v ı Δdva nce notice tΛ narento Λt pending rede: termi na tı∩r $^{\prime}$.
-Auva HOUICE · Daicits \mathbf{v} DCHUILE 1 Cuc Hu LIVI

-[x] ii.
 Advance notice to providers of pending redetermination

+in a factor following to paromit of portaining roughts from the factor following follo

+☑ ii.
+Advance notice to providers of pending redetermination

-[x] iii.
+☑ iii.
 Pre-populated subsidy renewal form

-[x] iv.
+v.
 Online documentation submission

-[] v.
+v.
 Cross-program redeterminations

-[] vi.
+vi.
 Extended office hours (evenings and/or weekends)

-[] vii.
+vii.
 Consultation available via phone

-[] viii.
-Other:
+□ viii.
+Other.

+Describe: